 Similar individual events can be compared as a category.
-When multiple similar events are occurring, the analyzer can juxtapose them in the visualization simply by the way they order their tears.
-For example, Figure 10 (top) juxtaposed the status of 6 people, leading to easy comparison of how conversations overlapped.
+When multiple similar events are occurring, the analyzer can juxtapose them in the visualization by the ordering of the tears.
+For example, Figure 10 (top) juxtaposes the status of 6 people, leading to easy comparison of how conversations overlapped.

 Different individual events can be correlated.
-Similarly, slittears of quite different events can be juxtaposed to see whether correlational relationships exist between objects, movement, or patterns in the video scene.
-For example, Figure 9 correlates vehicle movement and speed through the intersection with pedestrian traffic on the crosswalk.
+Slit-tears of different events can be juxtaposed to see whether correlational relationships exist between objects, movement, or patterns in the video scene.
+Figure 9 correlates vehicle movement and speed through the intersection with pedestrian traffic on the crosswalk.